What is Wi-Fi 6?

 A. Yes.
 All Cisco Catalyst 9100 Access Point support the Intelligent Capture feature.
 This functionality probes your network and provides Cisco DNA Center with deep data analysis.

-Q. What use cases does the Cisco DNA Spaces IoT Services on the Catalyst 9100 access points and switches enable?
+Q. What use cases does the Cisco Spaces IoT Services on the Catalyst 9100 access points and switches enable?

-A. Cisco DNA Spaces IoT Services on the Catalyst 9100 access points allows you to deploy IoT devices and applications rapidly, at scale, and at a significantly lower TCO.
+A. Cisco Spaces IoT Services on the Catalyst 9100 access points allows you to deploy IoT devices and applications rapidly, at scale, and at a significantly lower TCO.
 It enables use cases including asset management, environmental monitoring, space utilization, and indoor wayfinding.

-Q. What end devices can be deployed with the Cisco DNA Spaces IoT services?
+Q. What end devices can be deployed with the Cisco Spaces IoT services?

-A. Cisco DNA Spaces, with gateway-enabled Catalyst 9000 infrastructure, acts as a middleware that supports end devices of multiple vendors.
+A. Cisco Spaces, with gateway-enabled Catalyst 9000 infrastructure, acts as a middleware that supports end devices of multiple vendors.
 Customers can browse a wide range of BLE beacons, tags, and sensors (wireless and wired) on the IoT Device Marketplace.
 These devices are easy and quick to onboard, deploy, and manage, and can work with various partner applications from the App Center to drive industry-specific use cases.